By the end of this section, you will be able to do the following:

 |DNA is found in the cytoplasm||DNA is confined to the nuclear compartment|

 |RNA transcription and protein formation occur almost simultaneously||RNA transcription occurs prior to protein formation, and it takes place in the nucleus.
 Translation of RNA to protein occurs in the cytoplasm.|

 |Gene expression is regulated primarily at the transcriptional level||Gene expression is regulated at many levels (epigenetic, transcriptional, nuclear shuttling, post-transcriptional, translational, and post-translational)|

 Prokaryotic cells can only regulate gene expression by controlling the amount of transcription.
 As eukaryotic cells evolved, the complexity of the control of gene expression increased.
 For example, with the evolution of eukaryotic cells came compartmentalization of important cellular components and cellular processes.
 A nuclear region that contains the DNA was formed.
 Transcription and translation were physically separated into two different cellular compartments.
 It therefore became possible to control gene expression by regulating transcription in the nucleus, and also by controlling the RNA levels and protein translation present outside the nucleus.

 Most gene regulation is done to conserve cell resources.
 However, other regulatory processes may be defensive.
-Cellular processes such as developed to protect the cell from viral or parasitic infections.
+Cellular processes such as gene silencing developed to protect the cell from viral or parasitic infections.
 If the cell could quickly shut off gene expression for a short period of time, it would be able to survive an infection when other organisms could not.
 Therefore, the organism evolved a new process that helped it survive, and it was able to pass this new development to offspring.